malomalo/bob_ross/README.md

 The __`filename`__ is the URL Encoded filename you want the image named as.

 The __`transformations`__ is composed of the following avaiable transformations that can be performed on the image.
-The options are alphabetically sorted with the exception of the `H` (HMAC option) which always comes first.
+If an HMAC is sent the the `H` (HMAC option) should always comes first.

   - `Brrggbb[aa]` Sets the background color, defaults to `00000000`